WBCE/WBCE_CMS/wbce/modules/ckeditor/README.md

 #### Answer:

-For customizing, copy the files of wb_config to _yourinstallation/templates/_yourdefaulttemplate folder, your changes are only for _yourdefaulttemplate
+For customizing, copy the files of wb_config to _yourinstallation/templates/_yourdefaulttemplate folder, your changes are only for _yourdefaulttemplate.
+Or copy the wb_config to _yourinstallation/templates folder and all changes are for all templates.

 ### Question: